python/cpython/Doc/library/urllib.request.rst

    Convert the pathname *path* from the local syntax for a path to the form used in the path component of a URL.
 This does not produce a complete URL.
-The return value will already be quoted using the :func:`quote` function.
+The return value will already be quoted using the :func:`~urllib.parse.quote` function.

 .. function:: url2pathname(path)

    Convert the path component *path* from a percent-encoded URL to the local syntax for a path.
 This does not accept a complete URL.
-This function uses :func:`unquote` to decode *path*.
+This function uses :func:`~urllib.parse.unquote` to decode *path*.

 .. function:: getproxies()